OSDC-Code-Maven/OSDC-Code-Maven.github.io/docs/index.md

 ### Session 1

-* Why contributo to Open Source
+* Why contribute to Open Source
 * Why use version control
 * Sending a Pull-request to the repo of the course using only the GUI of GitHub
 * Collecting data and sending pull-requests with raw data to a data collection project of Gabor